datatrail-jhu/01_chromebookintro/manuscript/12_updating.md

 # Updating your Chromebook

 In computing, there are often updates that are available.
 Updates can fix bugs, add new features, and/or improve security on your chromebook.
 Over time, your apps will need to be updated as well as your Chromebook's operating system (OS) itself.
-To update your Chromebook you only need two things:
+To update your Chromebook you need internet connection.

-1. A Chromebook
-2. An Internet Connection

 Every time you power on your Chromebook, it will check for and apply available updates.
 In fact, some updates to the Chrome OS happen in the background automatically while you're using your device with the updates going into effect the next time you restart.
 However, should you ever need or want to manually update your Chromebook, you can do so using the following steps: